yulichswift/StartProject/README.md

 # StartProject
 StartProject is built with latest development tools and design patterns.
+- Dependency injection with KOIN
 - MVVM
 - Navigation
 - LiveData
 - Room
-- Viewbinding
+- ViewBinding
-- Dependency injection with KOIN